Mixed connective tissue disease

 Other ways to control symptoms of mixed connective tissue disease include:

-• Protecting hands from cold.
+• Protecting your hands from cold.
 Wearing gloves and taking other measures to keep your hands warm can help prevent Raynaud’s phenomenon.

 • Reducing stress.
 Raynaud’s phenomenon is often triggered by stress.
 Relaxation techniques — such as slowing and focusing on your breathing — can help reduce your stress levels.